asamborski/cs558_s17_notes/README.md

 # CS 558 Network Security
 ## Scribe Notes Spring 2017

-To post scribe notes, go to the `notes` folder and create a pull request.
+To post scribe notes, go to the `_posts` folder and create a pull request.

-This can easily be done from the browser by going to the [notes](notes/) folder and clicking `Create new file` in the upper right.
+This can easily be done from the browser by going to the [_posts](_posts/) folder and clicking `Create new file` in the upper right.

 ### Instructions
 1. Name your file `YYYY-MM-DD-title.md` for example `2017-02-15-RSA.md`